-It turns out that a quasi-ordering $\leq$ is a well-quasi-ordering if and only if every ascending sequence of upwards-closed subsets is stationary.
-Hence $\leq$ is wqo if and only if its Alexandroff topology is Noetherian.
+It turns out that a quasi-ordering $\leq$ is a well-quasi-ordering if and only if its Alexandroff topology is Noetherian \cite[Proposition~9.7.17]{JGL-topology}.
 For short, we will say that a topological space is a \emph{wqo} if and only if it is Noetherian and its topology is the Alexandroff topology, equivalently if and only if its topology is the Alexandroff topology of a well-quasi-ordering.

 A subset $C$ of a topological space $X$ is \emph{irreducible} if and only if it is non-empty, and for all closed subsets $C_1$, $C_2$ of $X$ such that $C \subseteq C_1 \cup C_2$, we have $C \subseteq C_1$ or $C \subseteq C_2$.
 Equivalently: $C$ is non-empty, and for all open subsets $U_1$, $U_2$ of $X$ that intersect $C$, $U_1 \cap U_2$ also intersects $C$.